Politics in Two Dimensions

 So, according to the previous paragraph, the LP fulfills all three rules.
 According to my theory, the LP should be much bigger than it is.
 So, is the theory wrong?

 No. The analysis above is incomplete.
-If we use the Nolan Chart definition of “libertarian,” there are indeed many Americans who qualify as such.
-The Advocates for Self-Government have demonstrated such through the World’s Smallest Political Quiz.
+If we use the Nolan Chart definition of “libertarian,” there are indeed many Americans who qualify as libertarian.
+The Advocates for Self-Government have demonstrated such through the World’s Smallest Political Quiz and I have verified their results using Quiz2D.
 However, the Libertarian Party has historically defined the word “libertarian” otherwise.
 Membership in the LP requires that one “have certified in writing that they oppose the initiation of force to achieve political or social goals.”
 This can and has been read to mean that one opposes all use of force other than for self defense.
 This can mean:

 - No gun restrictions whatsoever – including personal nukes.